binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 <p><span class="fragment">Um... </span><span class="fragment">We haven't really</span></p>

 Note:
-Traditionally, how have we found bugs in the software we write?
+Traditionally, how have we found security bugs in the software we write?

 1. Basically,
 2. we haven't really, or we've done it really late